Aashik-123-stu/Adaptive-Layout-Engine/ARCHITECTURE.md

 const isFar = surface.viewingDistance === "far";

 The aspect ratio decides the main composition:
 Aspect Ratio	   Layout
 >= 1.6	              Row
 <= 0.72	              Column
 Otherwise	Centered Stack

-This means a new surface can be added without changing the resolver.
-Its size and constraints are enough for the engine to choose a layout.

 # Priority and Degradation

 When there is not enough space, the resolver reduces elements in priority order:

-Shrink less important elements first.
+1.Shrink less important elements first.
-If they still do not fit, remove them.
+2.If they still do not fit, remove them.
-Keep priority-1 elements whenever possible.
+3.Keep priority-1 elements whenever possible.
-If the surface is still too small, shrink priority-1 elements toward their minimum size.
+4.If the surface is still too small, shrink priority-1 elements toward their minimum size.
-If the layout still cannot fit, return a warning instead of overflowing or crashing.
+5.If the layout still cannot fit, return a warning instead of overflowing or crashing.

 This ensures that important content stays visible while lower-priority content can be removed when needed.